OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/debugging_drivers.rst

       :layout: interleave

-We can also use the debug printing to print some basic information about the derivative calculations so that you can see which derivative is being solved and how long it takes, by including the 'totals' string in the "debug_print" list.
+We can also use the debug printing to print some basic information about the derivative calculations so that you can see which derivative is being solved, how long it takes, and the computed values by including the 'totals' string in the "debug_print" list.

   .. embed-code::
       openmdao.drivers.tests.test_scipy_optimizer.TestScipyOptimizeDriverFeatures.test_debug_print_option_totals